Using a Custom Backend

 }

-If you need to access HTTP endpoints exposed by your backend, you can use window.fetch(...) directly, or you can use the convenience http property that Kobweb adds to the window object which exposes all the HTTP methods (get, post, put, etc.):
+Although Kobweb provides its own opinionated way to define and access API endpoints, of course you can query raw HTTP endpoints exposed by your backend.
+You can use window.fetch(...) directly, or you can use the convenience http property that Kobweb adds to the window object which exposes all the HTTP methods (get, post, put, etc.):

 @Page